Vincent-the-gamer/nemassler-rs-core/README.md

 1. This repo is **in progress**.
 2. This repo will be built as a tauri app and then be **merged back** to Nemassler.

+# Features
+- Pure Rust implementation, as a library.
+- Write `songcover` into mp3 files instead of exporting.
+-

 # Original Repo
 [Nemassler](https://github.com/Vincent-the-gamer/Nemassler)